exah-io/raspberrypi-400-setup/README.md

 - fail2ban
 - Apparmor (to be used with Docker profiles)
 - 256MB of memory reserved for GPU

-# Base setup
-To login to custom SSH port use: ssh pi@192.168.1.xx -p XXXXX

 ```
 # Copy SSH public key to RPi (run ip -a to confirm IP)